hangrybear666/11-devops-bootcamp__kubernetes_aws_eks/README.md

 cat ~/.kube/config
 ```

-#### c.
+#### b.
 Configure Credentials on Jenkins for AWS, Git, Docker Hub, and Kubernetes

 **Create Secrets**
 - Create Username:Password with the id `docker-hub-repo` containing your user and API Token as password